 The data analysis began with the researcher first creating a list of the a priori codes.
 The categories under which these codes were listed were situated around observations from the quantitative data as well as prior research.
 The codes selected also centered on previous research on the NSLP and the student experience.
 The codes and categories were associated with the interview questions, specifically surrounding food intake and student perception.
 Appendix Table 1B lists the full a priori codes selected for this study.

 The interview questionnaire was informally piloted with three students before any student interviews took place.
-The interview questionnaire was also piloted and examined, and feedback was given during a qualitative interview focus group in fall of 2020.
-The interviewer questionnaire served as the foundational instrument that was used for all 20 student interviews.
+The interview questionnaire was also piloted and examined, and feedback was given during a qualitative interview focus group in the fall of 2020.
+The interview questionnaire served as the foundational instrument that was used for all 20-student interviews.
 Age-appropriate questions and probes specifically formulated in kid-friendly language were used with the hope that these questions would bear more fruitful answers from students.

 Once the 20 interviews were completed, the interviews were merged into a program called “Happy Scribe,” which is an online transcription program that transcribed the interviews from an audio file to a Microsoft Word file.
 The researcher then listened again to each audio file and corrected all mistakes made during the digital translation to transcribe a clean copy of each interview.
-Once all 20 interviews were transcribed into a clean copy, the researcher took the data collected and started to organize the data around the already selected a priori codes.
+Once all 20 interviews were transcribed into a clean copy of the transaction, the researcher took the data collected and started to organize the data around the already selected a priori codes.
 The researcher during this time also began to pull out various codes that started to appear that weren’t already associated with the a priori codes.
 Another round of data analysis took place to take the commonly used a priori codes and the new, emergent codes, to develop broader themes that were represented throughout the interviews.
 The themes were then developed and placed into a spreadsheet where the researcher, during another round of analysis, placed a variety of student quotes under each category that they represented.
-Through another round of analysis, the researcher landed on the major themes of the qualitative study: Student Meal Selections: Home vs. School; Student Drink Selections: Home vs. School;; Lack of Lunch Selection Variety; Perceived Barriers to Fruit or Vegetable Consumption (Food Presentation); Perceived Barriers to Lunch Consumption (Taste/Seasoning); and Students’ Understanding of Healthy Lunches.
+Through another round of analysis, the researcher landed on the major themes of the qualitative study: Student Meal Selections: Home vs. School; Student Drink Selections: Home vs. School; Lack of Lunch Selection Variety; Perceived Barriers to Fruit or Vegetable Consumption (Food Presentation); Perceived Barriers to Lunch Consumption (Taste/Seasoning); and Students’ Understanding of Healthy Lunches.

 Chapter 5: Results